 - 1. Operational and Compliance - a.
 Work with Primary college to creates communication plan to ensure timelines and deadlines are met - b.
-Informs students they are participating in a shared program. - Meet curricular, accreditation, and other program standards established by the Primary college including: - i.
-Term requirements - ii.
-Agreed upon course offering, sequencing, submission for approval - iii.
-Student field study or clinical site identification and scheduling - iv.
-Program and faculty evaluation - d.
+Informs students they are participating in a shared program. - c.
+Meet curricular, accreditation, and other program standards established by the Primary college including: - Term requirements - Agreed upon course offering, sequencing, submission for approval - Student field study or clinical site identification and scheduling - Program and faculty evaluation - d.
 Hire, train and supervise instructional staff - e.
 Participate in advisory committee and annual program meeting - f.
 Provide student services and resources as defined by the shared agreement - g.
 Obtain FERPA related documents (where applicable) - h.
 Enroll students - i.
 Claim FTEs for the courses offered at Cooperating College